Engineering & Technology

 Design.
 Invent.
 Build.
 Change the way society operates.
 That’s how engineers approach the world.

 At Trine University’s Allen School of Engineering and Technology, we teach you the engineering skills you need to explore and discover innovative solutions for today's complex problems.
 As a leader in the rapidly changing field of science and technology, you’ll need practical expertise focusing on technical, intellectual, and interpersonal skills.
 That’s what we do.
-And that’s why more than 95 percent of our engineering graduates find jobs in their fields within six months of graduation.
+And that’s why 92 percent of our engineering graduates find jobs in their fields within six months of graduation.

 You will work one-on-one with top-notch professors who’ve earned advanced degrees from MIT, Yale, Princeton, Notre Dame, Virginia Tech, and Georgia Tech.
 Eighty-five percent of Trine’s engineering faculty have doctorates and one-third are registered professional engineers.
 There are no teaching assistants, and our average class size is 11 students, ensuring you’ll interact with faculty and peers in a stimulating learning environment.

 Engineering at Trine means performing actual engineering work.
 Students develop and apply new technologies such as micro-scale cooling of computer chips; semi-conducting materials for thin film transistors; metallic recovery from scrap; hydrogen production from industrial waste; and instruments for use in orthopedic surgery.
 Student groups participate in regional and national competitions, building anything from fire-fighting robots to off-road racing and utility vehicles.